André A. Hakes

 Biography – Our Senior Criminal Defense Attorney

 A “double Hoo” graduate of the University of Virginia, (1993 CLASS, 1996 LAW); Charlottesville attorney André Hakes has 20+ years experience as a practicing attorney in Charlottesville, Virginia and the surrounding areas.
-Ms. Hakes is a partner at the law firm of Tucker Griffin Barnes P.C. handling criminal defense cases.
+Ms. Hakes is a partner at the law firm of Tucker Griffin Barnes P.C. handling criminal defense and DUI cases.
 To the art and science of criminal defense, Ms. Hakes brings prosecutorial and police educator experience, and a long, successful track record defending clients on murder, sex crimes, drug charges, DUI, embezzlement, assault, and many other criminal allegations.
 Ms. Hakes has a reputation for “out-working” her opponents in preparing for trials.

 Sample results from Ms. Hakes’ criminal defense cases